 Weirdly, an online religion was founded in 2005 called 'Dudeism' - it also goes by the name 'The Church of the Latter-Day Dude.'
 Absurd though it may sound, the organisation has ordained over 400,000 Dudeist Priests around the world.
 Apparently the religion is devoted to spreading the philosophy and lifestyle of the film's main character.
 If you're interested in trying it out, then why not start by mixing a White Russian tonight, and re-watching the Big Lebowski for some inspiration!

 Remember Sir Allen Stanford?

 Knight of Antigua, founder of Twenty20 cricket, power player, financier and all-round good egg?
 This day in 2012 he was convicted of running one of the biggest Ponzi schemes of all time, taking in more than $7bn in deposits, claiming they were in safe investments, losing the money in risky ones, and using new deposits to pay his old "investors" back.

 But, boy did Sir Allen have fun spending it.
 He maintained a castle in Florida, a yacht off the coast of Antigua, a $100 million fleet of private jets, his own private terminal at Antigua airport, not to mention one wife, a stable of four "outside wives" and the odd girlfriend or two, including the 33-year-old cocktail waitress at whose home he was arrested.
-Oh Sir Allen.
-We deplore your crime, but we have to admire your style.
-So today we are drinking a Stanley cocktail.
+Remembering, "crime doesn't pay" we're drinking a Stanley cocktail.